rozdolsky33/ocloud/README.md

 Manage and explore Load Balancers in the configured compartment.
 You can:
 - Get paginated lists with optional extra columns using --all (-A)
-- Find by display name using case-insensitive substring, prefix, and fuzzy matching
+- Search using fuzzy, prefix, token, and substring matching across multiple fields
 - Launch an interactive list (TUI) to search and select a Load Balancer

 Examples: